 Organizations should regularly conduct risk assessments and audits on their devices, servers, and network.
 While it is difficult to avoid a DDoS, a detailed understanding of the organization’s hardware and software assets’ strengths and vulnerabilities can help.

 Recognizing which technique to execute to mitigate the damage and disruption that a DDoS attack might inflict requires understanding the most vulnerable areas of an organization’s network.

 Black Hole Routing

 It is an excellent defense method; wherein either the network administrator or the service provider of the organization is responsible for creating a black hole route, and this way, the traffic is pushed into the black hole.
 Whether it is the good or the bad traffic, everything gets routed and dropped from the network.
 However, this can also be sad news for the business as legitimate users are turned down while turning down fake connection requests.

 Some businesses use a Web Application Firewall to mitigate the impact of an application-layer or Layer 7 assault (WAF).
 A WAF is a reverse proxy appliance that lies between the internet and a company’s servers.
 An organization, like any other, can define a set of rules to screen requests.
 They can begin with one set of rules and then adjust them based on what they notice as patterns of suspicious DDoS behavior.

 An anycast network can be used to scatter all the infected traffic across the web.
 The network uses only valid traffic, and it becomes easier to manage.

 A Distributed Denial of Service (DDoS) attack differs from traditional cyberattacks, which is why people often get confused with it or do not recognize them.
-If not taken properly measures, an organization can also lose its hard-earned, valuable traffic due to this attack.
+If not taken measures properly, an organization can also lose its hard-earned, valuable traffic due to this attack.